mumubebe/Five-card-draw-solver/README.md

 # Five-card-draw
-A very early version of a five card draw-solver
+Very early version of a five card draw-solver